bonaryan/manpan-1/README.md

  Clearence from the washer to the edge of the lip and the start of the bending arc in mm clearence = 3

-# Acknowledgements
+# Citation
-This code was used for masters thesis and publication as follows:
+This code was used in my masters thesis and publication as follows:
-"Finite Element Modelling and Parametric Studies of Semi-Closed Thin-Walled Steel Polygonal Columns For The Application on Steel Lattice Towers" https://doi.org/10.32783/csid-jid.v2i2.65
+"Finite Element Modelling and Parametric Studies of Semi-Closed Thin-Walled Steel Polygonal Columns for the Application on Steel Lattice Towers" https://doi.org/10.32783/csid-jid.v2i2.65